Volunteer in Minneapolis - Saint Paul

 - Intake hours: M, 10:30-3:30 and Th 1:30-3:30

 - The Advocates for Human Rights (for Adults with Children)

 - (612) 341-9845

 - Immigrant Law Center of Minnesota (for residents of Southern Minnesota)

 - Intake hours: M, T, W 12pm-1:30pm; Th 6-7:30pm. (no walk-ins)

 For attorneys interested in volunteering, there are two options:

 1) Pro bono representation is needed for children and families going through the court process.
 Mid-Minnesota Legal Aid is coordinating SIJS case representation; The Advocates for Human Rights is coordinating asylum representation.
 All of the agencies listed above have pro bono opportunities to represent families and children.
 As more cases move forward through the court system, full representation of children and families is the greatest need.

-2) A pilot project is underway for volunteers to conduct the initial screenings at court on Tuesday and Thursday mornings.
+2) Volunteers are needed to conduct the initial screenings at court on Tuesday and Thursday mornings.
 Volunteers are asked to commit to spending ~4 hours at court at least once per month, sitting in on hearings and interviewing potential clients.
 Spanish language skills are useful, but not required, as interpreters are available when needed.